Red Onion Sets

 This plant is a member of the amaryllis family (Amaryllidaceae).
 Typically grown as an annual, the onion is an herbaceous biennial plant with an upright habit of linear, cylindrical, hollow, glaucous leaves that arise in a basal rosette and are typically bluish green in color.
 The plant has a medium growth rate.

 Onions are great companion plants in the garden.
 They naturally deter certain garden pests, like aphids, Japanese beetles, sugar beet-flea beetles, deer, and rabbits.
-Onions can also improve the flavor of some of their companions, while some companions, like chamomile and summer savory, can improve the onion?s flavor.
+Onions can also improve the flavor of some of their companions, while some companions, like chamomile and summer savory, can improve the onion's flavor.
 Scattering them around the vegetable garden helps to produce healthier harvests.

 Think of onions as a leaf crop, not a root crop.
 They prefer full sun and loose, fertile, moist, well-drained soil with a pH of 6.2 to 6.5.
 A lower or higher pH may result in poor bulb quality or small yields.
 Long day onion varieties grow well in the northern regions with 14 to 16 hours of day length in the summer.
 The more sun and space between plants, the bigger the bulb.
 Onions have shallow root systems and need consistent moisture.
 Onions are heavy feeders.
 Adding manure or compost to the soil several weeks before planting (or the winter before) and applying fertilizer when planting and again when plants have 5 to 6 leaves increases plant size.
 And since each leaf represents one ring of the onion bulb, more leaves equal more rings, resulting in bigger bulbs.
 Keep beds free of weeds, which will compete with the onions for water and nutrients.
 To avoid disease, practice crop rotation, planting onions in a different location every year.